Privacy Virtual Cards

 While there’s no getting around the company’s cancellation procedure and policy, you can avoid excessive charges by using Privacy Virtual Cards to purchase subscriptions.
 Virtual cards are linked to your bank account or payment card but substitute your real billing information with temporary card numbers at checkout.
 When you pay with a virtual card, your sensitive data and funds remain safe from fraud and misuse.
 By opting for a comprehensive virtual card provider such as Privacy, you can get additional card settings to help you manage your spending.

 Privacy offers you a secure and convenient way to make online purchases, giving you more control over your expenses along the way.
 With Privacy, you can link your debit card or bank account and generate virtual cards in a few clicks.
-You can select between two card types:
+You can select between three card types:

 1. Single-Use—This card type automatically closes minutes after you complete the first transaction.
 It works best for purchases from unfamiliar vendors and those you don’t plan on shopping from repeatedly.